 In January of this year, doctors of the American Academy of Ophthalmology reviewed data for 117 patients with IC who took the drug and found 27 had definite signs of maculopathy.
 Those who took more than 1,500mg had the highest risk of toxicity.
 The findings provided “strong support” of previous studies linking long-term Elmiron use to toxic maculopathy.

-Unfortunately studies have determined that even after patients discontinue taking the drug, progressive damage to their vision continues, including:
+Unfortunately, studies have determined that even after patients discontinue taking the drug, progressive damage to their vision continues, including:

 Scientists have discovered that the greater the quantity of Elmiron taken, the more significant the resulting eye damage.
 In the later stages, eye disorders like these can mimic dry atrophic age-related macular degeneration that typically results in permanent vision loss.

 Investigations into Elmiron suggest Janssen Pharmaceuticals may have known about the connection between using the drug and its effects on the eyes for decades.
 These findings have left Janssen Pharmaceuticals under major scrutiny as lawsuits begin to mount with regard to major vision issues caused by long-term use.
 Plaintiffs accuse the pharmaceutical company of failing to warn the public about the risk of potentially permanent vision loss from taking Elmiron.
-As more and more patients begin to come forward, it’s important that they seek legal counsel from an experienced products liability attorney.
+As more and more patients begin to come forward, it’s important that they seek legal counsel from an experienced product liability attorney.

 No patient should fear taking a drug prescribed by a medical professional would cause them to develop a devastating condition such as maculopathy.
 When the side effects of dangerous drugs injure trusting consumers, it can cause lasting effects on the patient and their loved ones.
 At Ramsey Law Group, we understand the shortcuts drug companies take in order to make maximum profits off of those in need.
 If you or someone you know has taken Elmiron and suffered maculopathy or another lasting vision issue, contact us today to discuss your case.